garden-io/garden/docs/getting-started/5-min-quickstart.md

 {% endtab %}

 {% tab title="Windows (Docker Desktop)" %}
-First, download and install Docker Desktop for Mac following the instructions on the [official Docker site](https://docs.docker.com/desktop/install/windows-install/).
+First, download and install Docker Desktop for Windows following the instructions on the [official Docker site](https://docs.docker.com/desktop/install/windows-install/).

 Then enable Kubernetes in Docker Desktop:

 1. From the Docker Dashboard, select the **Settings** icon.
 2. Select **Kubernetes** from the left sidebar.
 3. Next to **Enable Kubernetes**, select the checkbox.
 3. Select **Apply & Restart** to save the settings and then click Install to confirm.
-This instantiates images required to run the Kubernetes server as containers, and installs kubectl on your machine.
+This instantiates the images required to run the Kubernetes server as containers, and installs kubectl on your machine.

 See the [official Docker docs](https://docs.docker.com/desktop/kubernetes/) for more details.
 {% endtab %}